 If a member takes a refund of the MCA, VRS membership and eligibility for future benefits are lost.
 A Hybrid member who takes a distribution from the defined contribution component but does not take a refund from their MCA remains a deferred member.

-For more information, see the Distributions chapter of the Employer Manual.
+(See the Distributions chapter of the Employer Manual for details.)
+The chart below reflects the impact on refunds.